No one in Norfolk goes hungry.

 Charity Partners – Each food hub is managed by a trusted local charity partner.
 From the Swan Youth Project in Downham Market to the Shrublands Youth and Adult Centre Charitable Trust in Gorleston, each local grassroots organisation has unique insight into the issues facing the neighbourhoods they serve, making them the perfect partners for delivering support that really clicks with the community.

-Our Donors – We’re proud to be working with local funding partners, like Norfolk County Council and Breckland District Council, as well as national funders like Feeding Britain.
+Our Donors – We’re proud to be working with local funding partners, like Norfolk County Council and Breckland District Council, as well as national funders like Feeding Britain, the National Lottery and the Mercers’ Company.
 Together, with donations from local people and businesses, Nourishing Norfolk is growing and providing for more people each day.

 Join the movement to feed Norfolk’s future